William Wells Brown: Abolition orator and writer

 After his return to the US, Brown gave lectures for the abolitionist movement in New York and Massachusetts.
 He soon focused on anti-slavery efforts.
 His speeches expressed his belief in the power of moral suasion and the importance of nonviolence.
 He often attacked the supposed American ideal of democracy and the use of religion to promote submissiveness among slaves.
 Brown constantly refuted the idea of black inferiority.

 Due to his reputation as a powerful orator, Brown was invited to the National Convention of Colored Citizens, where he met other prominent abolitionists.
 When the Liberty Party formed, he chose to remain independent, believing that the abolitionist movement should avoid becoming entrenched in politics.
 He continued to support the Garrisonian approach to abolitionism.
 He shared his own experiences and insight into slavery in order to convince others to support the cause.

 Literary works

-In 1847, he published his memoir, the Narrative of William W. Brown, a Fugitive Slave, Written by Himself, which became a bestseller across the United States, second only to Frederick Douglass' slave narrative memoir.
+In 1847, he published his memoir, the Narrative of William W. Brown, a Fugitive Slave, Written by Himself, which became a bestseller across the United States, second only to Frederick Douglass's slave narrative memoir.
 Brown critiques his master's lack of Christian values and the customary brutal use of violence by owners in master-slave relations.